nshkrdotcom/jido/README.md

 ### Creating an Action

 Actions are the basic building blocks in Jido.
-Here's a simple arithmetic action:
+Here's a simple calculator action:

 ```elixir
 defmodule MyApp.Actions.Add do